James Fisk (financier): Personal life

-Fisk's murder and aftermath
+Death

 In a bid for money, Mansfield and Stokes tried to extort Fisk by threatening the publication of letters written by Fisk to Mansfield that allegedly proved Fisk's legal wrongdoings.
 A legal and public relations battle followed, but Fisk refused to pay Mansfield anything.
 Increasingly frustrated and flirting with bankruptcy, Stokes confronted Fisk in New York City on January 6, 1872, in the Grand Central Hotel and shot him twice, in the arm and abdomen.
 A relatively young man of 36, Fisk died of the abdominal wound the next morning after giving a dying declaration identifying Stokes as the killer.

 Stokes pleaded self-defense, using a wildly incongruent set of mitigating circumstances.
 He claimed to have been suffering from emotional turmoil at the time he committed the act.
 Fisk's death was blamed on medical malpractice by those who treated his mortal wound.
-Stokes was subsequently tried three times for the Fisk murder.
+Stokes was subsequently tried three times for the Fisk homicide.
 The first trial where he was charged with first degree murder ended in a hung jury, and rumors of jury members bribed.
 The second trial found him guilty of first degree murder and he was sentenced to death, a verdict overturned by appeal.
 The third trial concluded with a conviction for manslaughter, and Stokes served four years of a six-year prison sentence in Sing Sing Penitentiary.

 Fisk's body was laid out for public view in the Grand Opera House, which he had owned.
 Some twenty thousand people came to pay their respects, with five times as many more individuals waiting in the streets to gain entrance.
-The notorious letters Fisk had written to Mansfield, numbering thirty-nine, were published in the New York Herald one week after his death.
-For those who had hoped to read revelations detailing Fisk's corrupt business practices, the letters were a sorry disappointment, being no more than the commonplace communications between a man and the woman he loved.
+The 39 letters Fisk had written to Mansfield were published in the New York Herald one week after his death.
+The letters were commonplace communications between a man and the woman he loved.
 Fisk is buried in the Prospect Hill Cemetery in Brattleboro, Vermont.

 Fisk was vilified by high society for his amoral and eccentric ways and by many pundits of the day for his business dealings; but he was loved and mourned by the workingmen of New York and the Erie Railroad.
-He was known as "Colonel" for being the nominal commander of the 9th New York National Guard Infantry Regiment, although his only experience of military action with this unit was an inglorious role in the Orange Riot of July 12, 1871.
+He was known as "Colonel" for being the nominal commander of the 9th New York National Guard Infantry Regiment, although his only experience of military action with this unit was a controversial role in the Orange Riot of July 12, 1871.